The words are honest, real, and heart wrenching. This is her story, a story of faith and trust in God, even when trusting wasn’t easy.

 The Sun Still Shines: How a Brain Tumor Helped Me See the LightFulfill Publishing #ad - Jodi perseveres, even with an injured body and spirit.
 In a candid and witty memoir, as a thirty-three-year-old wife and mother, Jodi recounts how her life was transformed when, she was diagnosed with an inoperable brain tumor.
 Interweaving the inspiring, provoking, and sometimes disturbing, Jodi reveals the hells and highs of her journey as she fights for hope and purpose—and life.

-The Sun Still Shines: How a Brain Tumor Helped Me See the Light #ad - But when the surgery that could save her life thrusts her into battle with a devastating spinal fluid leak and facial paralysis, even her own children fear her new appearance and physical failings.
+But when the surgery that could save her life thrusts her into battle with a devastating spinal fluid leak and facial paralysis, even her own children fear her new appearance and physical failings.
 Unwilling to accept her new fate, Jodi's family searches for a doctor who will join their fight against the odds.